taehallm/taehallm/README.md

 ## Hello
 - Currently AI engineer at Markr.AI
-- Love sharing experience developing AI agents
+- I share and teach enterprise on AI agents.
 - Love using Modal, LangGraph, LiveKit, MCP and more.

 ## 💻 Engagements